 After Orientation, there are a number of steps you need to complete.
 Refer to the After Orientation section for your specific event type:

 Is it mandatory for guests to attend Orientation?

 Guests are not required to attend Orientation, but we highly recommend it.

 Is there a fee for guests to attend Orientation?

-Yes, guests must pay a program fee to attend Orientation.
-Fees vary depending on the type of Orientation event you attend.
+One guest reservation is included with the New Student Fee.
+Additional guests must pay a program fee to attend Orientation.
+Fee amounts vary depending on the type of Orientation event you attend.
 This fee helps cover the costs of meals, publications, venues and many other aspects of Orientation.
 Fees are also charged for guest housing and Early Arrival Housing.
 For more details, refer to the Fees section for your specific event type:

 Can I add or remove a guest after I make a reservation?